SherineSameh/ChatApp/README.md

 # ChatApp
 ## Description:
-A dynamic interface for a web chat application with a simple notification mechanism and a reservation chat bot which can collect information from users like name, email and ask them about a prefered date and check if selected date available from the previously saved dates.
+A dynamic interface for a web chat application with a simple notification mechanism.

 Developed using:
 - [Angular JS](https://angularjs.org/)